 Bulimia nervosa is usually less about food and more to do with psychological issues and feelings of lack of control.

-While there is currently no definite known cause, the psychosocial factors may include family disturbance or conflict, sexual abuse, maladaptive learned behavior, struggle for control or self-identity, cultural overemphasis on physical appearance, and parental obesity.
-Bulimia nervosa is commonly associated with depression, anxiety, phobias, and obsessive-compulsive disorder.
+While there is currently no definite known cause, the psychosocial factors may include family disturbance or conflict, sexual abuse, maladaptive learned behavior, the struggle for control or self-identity, cultural overemphasis on physical appearance and parental obesity.
+Bulimia nervosa is commonly associated with depression, anxiety, phobias and obsessive-compulsive disorder.

 Eating disorders have historically been a problem found in girls and young women.
 Seeing images of flawless, thin females everywhere makes women believe that “thin” is good and that their worth is based on how slim they are.

 If you have a mother or sister suffering from this condition, you are more likely to suffer from the same.
 Parents who think looks are important, diet themselves or criticize their children’s bodies are more likely to have a child with bulimia nervosa.

 Genes, hormones and chemicals in the brain may be factors in developing bulimia nervosa.